-A BRIEF HISTORY OF DORCHESTER, DORSET
+A BRIEF HISTORY OF DORCHESTER, DORSET, ENGLAND

 By Tim Lambert

 Dorchester was founded by the Romans.
 (Although the area was inhabited for thousands of years before they arrived.
 Stone age farmers erected the enclosure known as Maumbury Rings).
-The Romans invaded Southeast England in 43 AD and they quickly subdued the area we now call Dorset.
+The Romans invaded Southeast England in 43 CE and they quickly subdued the area we now call Dorset.

-However in the 2nd century AD stone buildings were erected in Dorchester.
+However in the 2nd century CE stone buildings were erected in Dorchester.
 The town was fortified with a ditch and an earth embankment, probably with a wooden stockade on top.
 The town had a forum or marketplace lined with shops and public buildings.
 There was also a public baths.
-Water was bought into the town by aqueduct.
+Water was brought into the town by aqueduct.
 Some rich people had mosaic floors and even a form of central heating.

 Life in Roman Britain